There are numerous reasons a lawyer may consider moving toward an alternative career path.

 ALTERNATIVE CAREERS FOR LAWYERS BOOKS

-This section lists books that those seeking alternative careers for lawyers might find most helpful.
+This section lists books that those seeking alternative jobs for lawyers might find most helpful.

 I have not included more general career planning, personal branding and marketing, and job hunting books here.
 If you are interested, click the links in the previous sentence.